How to Maximize Technician Performance

 One of the biggest motivators for veterinary technicians is mastery.
 Most technicians take great pride in their abilities and revel at the chance to expand their knowledge and grow their skills.
 When there’s little opportunity to learn new things within the practice, however, it can become increasingly difficult to stay motivated and engaged.
 As such, not only should your team have access to external educational resources, but they should also have plenty of opportunities for hands-on learning of new techniques.

-Prioritize your CE budget
+Prioritize Your CE Budget

 As mentioned, mastering new skills is a big driver of performance and retention.
 If you don’t already have a decent CE budget set aside for your staff, make sure it’s on your list of priorities.
 Investing in individual team members can help the entire team as a whole.
 For instance, you may pay for one technician’s CE, who will then return to the clinic and teach others what they have learned.
 You can even formalize this process by tapping one team member to present something new that they’ve learned at each monthly meeting.

-Focus on team building
+Focus on Team Building

 Trust is fundamental to exceptional client care.
 Without trust, veterinary technicians simply cannot maximize their potential.
 A great way to develop and nurture trust amongst your staff is to invest in regular team building activities.
 There are any number of ways to strengthen your team dynamic, and what may work for one practice may not be ideal for another.
 What’s important isn’t how you build and support your team, but that you focus on doing so as a top business strategy.